How to Spot and Deal With An Energy Vampire

 We’re friends here, right?
 So let’s not mince words.
 I’m going to be blunt.
-The only reason an energy vampire is getting away with their shitty behaviour is because you’re letting them.
-And the only reason the shitty behaviour is affecting you is because you’re letting it.
+The only reason an energy vampire is getting away with their shitty behavior is because on some level you’re letting them.
+And the only reason the shitty behavior is affecting you is because you’re letting it.

 The only reason an energy vampire has power over you is because you are choosing – consciously or subconsciously – to give it to them.
 This is why emotionally intelligent or sensitive people are so prone to getting sucked dry – we’re sensitive to others’ needs, we can’t stand to cause pain to another human being, and we pick up energy and vibration and soak it in like a sponge.